CodeWithMa/PVPokeLossBot/README.md

 "Elo" is a ranking system used in competitive games such as Pokemon Go PVP to match players of similar skill levels against each other.
 By using PVPokeLossBot, the bot will forfeit the game on purpose, which will cause the user's Elo to drop lower and lower.
 As a result, the user will only play against other players who also have a low Elo, most likely because they also use loss bot, thus the user will play against players who also forfeit the game, which can make it easier to farm stardust.

+## Warning

+Please be aware that using such a bot can be against the terms of service of the game, use it at your own risk.